chris-townsend/where-next/TESTING.md

 *[As a logged-in User, I can save a post to a personal list so that I can easily return to it later](https://github.com/chris-townsend/where-next/issues/19)*

+- Users can bookmark posts by clicking on the bookmark icon, but owners of the post are not able to bookmark their own posts.

 ![Bookmark post](src/docs/testing/user-testing/bookmark-post.webp)

 ![Bookmark post notification](src/docs/testing/user-testing/bookmark-post-notification.webp)

 *[As a User, I can search for posts or profiles by keyword so that I can find what I'm looking for more efficiently](https://github.com/chris-townsend/where-next/issues/21)*

+- The search functionality of the app enables users to look up posts and profiles.
+While currently limited to these options, it is planned to include group search functionality in the future.
+A loading spinner image of an earth is displayed until the posts are loaded.

 ![Search spinner](src/docs/testing/user-testing/search-spinner.webp)